csvlewis/ride-with-me-backend/README.md

 ```
 </details>

-### 4. Get all available rides with start and end point: ####
+### 4. Get all available rides with start and end point and optional date argument: ####

-To get a list of all currently available rides with a certain start and end city id, a user can send a POST request to
+Users can search for Rides by making a request to our graphql endpoint (https://ride-with-me-backend/graphql).

+The query is calles "searchRidesByCities" and it accepts 3 arguments:
+1. startCityId: type Integer and is required
+2. endCityId: type integer and is required
+3. departureTime: Date type and is optional.
+The format is "2019-05-22".

-    https://ride-with-me-backend.herokuapp.com/graphql with the following query in the body:
+A user can send a POST request to https://ride-with-me-backend.herokuapp.com/graphql with the following query in the body:
 ```
-{ "query": "{ searchRideByCities(startCityId: 1, endCityId:2) { id } }" }
+{ "query": "{ searchRidesByCities(startCityId: 1, endCityId:2) { id } }" }
 ```

 or the same request in GraphQL query format:
 ```
 query {
-    searchRideByCities(startCityId:1 endCityId:2) {
+    searchRidesByCities(startCityId:1 endCityId:2) {
         id
     }
 }